-- 1. Slide the shipping box containing the drawer in front of the rack. - 2.
-If present, remove the front door of the rack to make installing the drawer easier. - 3.
+- 1. If present, remove the front door of the rack to make installing the drawer easier. - 2.
+Slide the shipping box containing the drawer in front of the rack. - 3.
 Remove the following parts to facilitate lifting the drawer into the rack unit: - Front bezel - Both power supplies - 4.
 Lift the drawer onto the support rails, and slide it slowly into the rack. - 5.
 Continue sliding the drawer into the rack until the front of the drawer rests against the nut clips on the rack. - 6.
 Attach the rear of the drawer to the rack rails with the two hex flange screws and the two flat washers provided with the drawer.
-This secures the drawer to the rack.
+This action secures the drawer to the rack.
+See the following figure.